Werner and Havertz will benefit from Chelsea moves, says Marsch | Goal.com

 "They are both still 21 years old.
 The future is bright for both of them.
 I am very happy that Christian made the jump to Chelsea because I think that environment is even more challenging for him.

-"I know Tyler Adams well and he is only getting better; growing and he is going to be a bigger leader, player and man.
+"I know Tyler Adams well and he is only getting better.
+He's growing and he is going to be a bigger leader, player and man.
 I am excited to continue to see them grow.

 "There is certainly more and more talent coming from the States and it is inspiring more and more people as well."